She Spent Time Keeping Serial Killers Cool Tom Gorbaty, Long Beach Press Telegram Staff Writer

 “There were four phones right outside my office and the men were always on the phones chatting away.
 I was j ust down the hall from Trash Bag, Freeway and Hillside,” says Pelto in serial-killer shorthand.
 “They came in all the time to talk.”

-None came across as particularly crazy, at least in terms of hearing voices or being delusional, she says, and when they did speak of crime, it was utterly emotionless.
+None came across as particularly crazy, at least in terms of hearing voices of being delusional, she says, and when the speak of crime, it was utterly emotionless.

 So, nightmares?
-“Yes, that’s what kept me from writing the book for 20 years,” says Pelto, who has been married to attorney Jim Lia for 17 years.
+“Yes, that’s what kept me from writing the book for years,” says Pelto, who has been married to attorney Jim Lia for 17-years.
 “Every time I started writing, the nightmares would come.”

 The nightmares have finally stopped, she says.
 And, so, the book is out.

-The language though, sounding a bit, well, coarse at times, especially from the grandmother of six, is something that’s left over.
-Personally, we found it kind of cool, and, she says, it doesn’t bother her kids or grandchildren.
+The language though, sound a bit, well, coarse at times, especially from a grandmother of six, is something that’s left over.
+Personally, we found it kind of cool, and, she says, it doesn’t bother her kids of grandchildren.

-“I heard it so much when I was at the jail that it doesn’t mean a thing to me,” she says.
+“I heard it so mcuh when I was at the jail that it doesn’t mean a thing to me,” she says.
 “It’s just sound waves.”